leocjj/monty/README.md

 * <file_name> should contain one instruction per line
 * Each instruction in <file_name> should be an operator (see operators)
 * You can use '#' to write comments in <file_name>
-* Spaces and new lines will are ignored.
+* Spaces and new lines are ignored.

 ## How the program works